flairNLP/flair/resources/docs/TUTORIAL_10_TRAINING_ZERO_SHOT_MODEL.md

 ```

-## Use Case #3: As a Zero-shot Predictor on a Unseen Task
+## Use Case #3: As a Zero-shot Predictor on an Unseen Task
 ```python

 # 1. Load the trained model